California Statute of Limitations for Defective Products

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Keeping Track of California Statute of Limitations for Defective Products
+California Product Liability Statute of Limitations

-Code Sections | California Code - Chapter 3: The Time Of Commencing Actions Other Than For The Recovery Of Real Property |
+Code sections | California Code - Chapter 3: The Time Of Commencing Actions Other Than For The Recovery Of Real Property |

-Under California products strict liability law, a plaintiff must claim that he or she was harmed by a product distributed, manufactured, or sold by the defendant that:
+Product strict liability claim | Under California products strict liability law, a plaintiff must claim that they suffered harm by a product distributed, manufactured, or sold by the defendant that:

 |

-Under California statute of limitation for defective products, an action for an injury to, or for the death of, an individual caused by the wrongful act or neglect of another must be commenced within two years.
-An action for taking, detaining, or injuring any goods or chattels, including actions for the specific recovery of personal property must be commenced within three years. |
+Statute of limitations | Under California statutes of limitation for defective products, an action for an injury to, or for the wrongful death of, a person caused by the wrongful act or neglect of another must begin within two years.
+An action for taking, detaining, or injuring any goods or chattels, including actions for the specific recovery of personal property, must begin within three years. |

-According to California laws, a statute of limitation accrues when the injured party knows or in the exercise of reasonable care should have known the injury occurred.
-However, in California there is also an exception to this rule known as the continuous accrual rule. |
+When the clock starts running | The statute of limitation begins when the injured party knows, or in the exercise of reasonable care, should have known the injury happened.
+But in California there is also an exception to this rule known as the continuous accrual rule. |

 Stay up-to-date with how the law affects your life